Slowly progressing blurred vision is usually caused by long-term medical conditions. Sudden blurring is most often caused by a single event.

 1. Detached retina

-When it happens, you see flashing lights and black flecks followed by an area of blurred or absent vision.
+When it happens, you see flashing lights or floaters, which are sometimes dark or black.
+You may also experience an area of blurred or absent vision, sometimes described as a curtain coming down over the vision.
 Without emergency treatment, vision in that area may be permanently lost.

 Blurry or lost vision in both eyes can occur when you have a stroke affecting the part of your brain that controls vision.
 A stroke involving your eye causes blurred or lost vision in only one eye.

-You may have other symptoms of a stroke, such as weakness on one side of your body or the inability to speak.
+You may have other symptoms of a stroke, including:

 3. Transient ischemic attack